 Today, we’ll be looking at the Samsung Galaxy Tab A8.
-It is bigger, better, a lot more powerful than before(A7) but should you get it?
+It is bigger, better, and more powerful than before(A7), but should you get it?
 Is it worth it?
 Let’s dive right in and check it out.

-If you want a tablet that comes at a relatively budget price tag, can play most games smoothly, have a large display, and lasts an entire day if you use it moderately.
+If you want a budget tablet that can play most games smoothly(light games are great, heavy games are a bit laggy), do some basic tasks like sending emails, watch movies, read ebooks, listen to music, etc. and lasts an entire day if you use it moderately.
 So, if that sounds like something that you would be interested in, then get the Samsung Galaxy Tab A8.

 Samsung Galaxy Tab A8 Ratings